-As consideration for the license, we paid CMCC a non-refundable license fee of \$5,000 and issued to CMCC 76,500 shares of common stock.
-We must pay CMCC annual license maintenance fees, which were \$5,000 through 2016 and increased to \$10,000 for 2017 and each year thereafter.
+We must pay CMCC annual license maintenance fees of \$10,000.
 We will also be responsible for up to \$1.3 million of development and regulatory milestone payments through the first regulatory approval of a licensed product, tiered royalty payments of low single-digit percentages on net sales of licensed products in the event that we realize sales from products covered by the license agreement, and between 10% and 20% of non-royalty income attributable to a sublicense of the CMCC rights.
 Such products include products developed using our proprietary platform that are covered by a valid claim contained in any patent under the license agreement.
 Amounts paid to CMCC are recorded as research and development expense in the statement of operations.
 The royalty term will terminate on the expiration date of the last valid claim within the licensed patent rights.

-CMCC may terminate the CMCC Agreement if we commit a breach of the agreement, and fail to cure such breach within 60 days (or 30 days in the case of our failure to make any payment) after written notice is provided, or immediately upon our bankruptcy, insolvency, dissolution or winding up, or upon 30 days' notice if we bring patent challenges relating to any patent families licensed by us under the CMCC Agreement.
+CMCC may terminate the CMCC Agreement if we commit a breach of the agreement and fail to cure such breach within 60 days (or 30 days in the case of our failure to make any payment) after written notice is provided, or immediately upon our bankruptcy, insolvency, dissolution or winding up, or upon 30 days' notice if we bring patent challenges relating to any patent families licensed by us under the CMCC Agreement.
 In addition, we may terminate the CMCC Agreement for convenience upon three months prior written notice to CMCC.
 Upon expiration of the CMCC Agreement, we will have a worldwide, perpetual, irrevocable, sublicensable license to the intellectual property previously covered by the CMCC Agreement.